tlvince/tlvince.github.io/_posts/2012-12-01-wintersmith-static-commenting.md

 ---
 title: Wintersmith Static Commenting
 date: 2012-12-01 08:24:04 +0000
-abstract: An implementation of static commenting in Wintersmith
+description: An implementation of static commenting in Wintersmith
 ---

 Following my previous entry on [static commenting][], this article serves as a